mumbleskates/bilrost/README.md

 representation, in which case the wire-type of the field can be used to distinguish the two cases.

+Sets (collections of unique values) are encoded and decoded in exactly the same form as non-unique collections.
+If a value in a set appears more than once when decoding, the message must be rejected with an error in any decoding mode.
+In distinguished mode, the items must be in [canonical order](#canonical-ordering).

 Mappings are represented as a length-delimited value, containing alternately encoded keys and values for each entry in the mapping.
 Keys must be distinct, and if a map is found to have two equivalent keys the message must be rejected with an error in any decoding mode.
 In distinguished decoding mode, the entries in the mapping must be encoded in canonically ascending order (see the notes on [canonical order](#canonical-ordering)).

-Likewise to mappings, sets (collections of unique values) are encoded and decoded in exactly the same form as non-unique collections.
-If a value in a set appears more than once when decoding, the message must be rejected with an error in any decoding mode.
-In distinguished mode, the items must be in [canonical order](#canonical-ordering).

 Any field whose value is [empty](#empty-values) should always be omitted from the encoding.